Basically a bike extension designed to give greater load carrying capacity to your existing bike, will hold up to 100kg according to Xtracycle.

 The frame on my Xtracycle is an old Kona steel frame from the early 90s and cost me £10.
-There are loads of decent options in the 2nd hand steel market – in recent years I’ve picked up an old Orange P7 and Clockwork for £50 each and a Specialized Hardrock and Rockhopper for similar amounts, all of which are great bikes and perfect donors for an Xtracycle.
-Add this to the price of an Xtracycle – £400 (Jan 10) and you’ve got a great cargo bike for less than £500.
-Personally, I think this option is still the best value for a quality cargo bike unless you build your own.
+There are plenty of decent options in the 2nd hand steel market – in recent years I’ve picked up an old Orange P7 and Clockwork for £50 each and a Specialized Hardrock and Rockhopper for similar amounts, all of which are great bikes and perfect donors for an Xtracycle.
+Add this to the price of an Xtracycle – (one UK stockist here) and you’ve got a great reasonably priced cargo bike.

 Making your own Xtracycle accessories

-It’s easy to make your own snapdeck (see pics below), using a piece of ply cut to size.
-The plastic clips to attach it to the v racks are for copper pipes and came from the local plumbing shop – cost around £1.20 for all four.
+It’s easy to make your own snapdeck, using a piece of ply cut to size.
+Plastic clips to attach it to the v racks designed for copper pipes can be bought from a local plumbing shop for very little.
 Really snug fit and good tyre clearance.